THINK PINK: T-Mobile Center’s rebrand from Sprint Center extends to food service. (Courtesy Venue)

 Brand awareness is a critical piece of naming-rights deals, and for cell carrier T-Mobile, it extends to food service with its Magentarita.
 The frozen margarita served in general concessions and premium spaces at T-Mobile Center has proved to be a big hit for concerts and other events at the Kansas City, Missouri arena.

-The drink’s pink color matches T-Mobile’s magenta scheme splashed throughout a venue that started rebranding itself from Sprint Center four years ago after the merger between the two carriers was completed, a process delayed a bit due to the pandemic and shutdown of live entertainment.
+The drink’s hot pink color matches T-Mobile’s magenta scheme splashed throughout a venue that started rebranding itself from Sprint Center four years ago after the merger between the two carriers was completed, a process delayed a bit due to the pandemic and shutdown of live entertainment.

 Since Levy, the arena concessionaire, introduced the drink in March of this year, part of the terms for T-Mobile’s naming-rights agreement, sales are up more than 20% compared with the old frozen drink stands, said Jay Cooper, ASM Global’s general manager.